 Governing Board to Meet in Brooksville

-The Southwest Florida Water Management District's Governing Board will hold its monthly meeting Tuesday, March 23, at 9 a.m. at District Headquarters, located at 2379 Broad Street in Brooksville.
-The meeting is open to the public however, Centers for Disease Control and Prevention guidelines will be followed to reduce the spread of COVID-19 and facemasks are required inside District buildings.
+The Southwest Florida Water Management District's Governing Board will hold its monthly meeting Tuesday, Aug.
+24, at 9 a.m. at District Headquarters, located at 2379 Broad Street in Brooksville.
+The meeting is open to the public.
+Based on guidance from the Centers for Disease Control and Prevention (CDC) regarding fully vaccinated people, wearing masks and social distancing will be optional at the meeting.

 To view the Governing Board meeting online, click on the live video stream link.
 The video stream link becomes active and the live video feed begins approximately 15 minutes before the scheduled meeting time.